 Examinations are comprehensive and must be approved by the supervisor of the instructor administering the exam.
 The examination may be oral, performance, written, or a combination of these methods.
 To receive credit by examination, the score must be above average (“A” or “B”).
 A grade of “A” or “B” will be posted on the transcript of the student who successfully completes the examination.
 The decision of the examining instructor is final.

-Any exceptions to these procedures must have prior written approval by the appropriate Department Chairperson, Division Dean, and the Vice President for Instructional Services.
+Any exceptions to these procedures must have prior written approval by the appropriate Department Chairperson, Division Dean, and the Vice President of Instructional Services.

 College credit may be awarded for high school courses if conditions of the North Carolina High School to Community College Articulation Agreement or Regional Articulation in Career Education (RACE) are met.
-Students must see the Admissions Office in the K. Ray Bailey Student Services Center.
+Students must see the Records and Registration office in the K. Ray Bailey Student Services Center.

 Advanced Placement (AP) scores of 3 or higher will be used to grant college equivalent credit.
 CLEP scores of 50 or higher will be considered for awarding college credit.

 A-B Tech awards curriculum credit for select licensure and certifications.
 Contact your Advisor or Department Chair for information.

 Continuing education credits may be considered for curriculum course equivalency.
 The Department Chairperson responsible for the respective course, or his/her designee, must approve the awarding of credit for continuing education coursework.
 Such approval will include a review of the continuing education work to ensure that course outcomes are met.
 The student must be enrolled in a program of study for which the respective course is included.

 CR (equivalency credit) will be assigned for the curriculum course.
 The course will be used to satisfy requisites and applied toward completion of any and all programs containing the course.
 Continuing education credit may not be used once the respective curriculum course has been attempted at the College.